web3/web3.js/docs/web3-eth-contract.rst

 web3.eth.Contract
 =================

-The ``web3.eth.Contract`` object makes it easy to interact with smart contracts on the ethereum blockchain.
+The ``web3.eth.Contract`` object makes it easy to interact with smart contracts on the Ethereum blockchain.
 When you create a new contract object you give it the json interface of the respective smart contract and web3 will auto convert all calls into low level ABI calls over RPC for you.